RLBot/RLBot/README.md

   <img width="512" height="158" src="https://github.com/drssoccer55/RLBot/blob/master/images/RLBot.png">
 </p>

-### Short Description
+## Bot Makers Read This!

+***If you just want to make a bot, you don't need to be here.
+Instead, start with one of these:***
+ - Python - https://github.com/RLBot/RLBotPythonExample
+ - Java - https://github.com/RLBot/RLBotJavaExample

+But if you want to make improvements that help out everyone, you're in the right place!

+## Framework Info

 The RLBot framework helps people create bots for use in Rocket League's offline modes, just for fun.
 It provides values from the game like car and ball position, and carries back button presses.
 RLBot works for up to 10 bots.

-If you just want to make a bot, you don't need to be here.
-Instead, just start with one of these:
- - Python - https://github.com/RLBot/RLBotPythonExample
- - Java - https://github.com/RLBot/RLBotJavaExample

-If you want to make improvements that help out everyone, you're in the right place!

 ### Requirements
 Windows, Rocket League, Python 3.6.